Minor Burn Treatment Clinic Q&A

 A minor or first-degree burn is the most frequent injury which is characterized by mild to moderate skin damage.
-If you require minor burn treatment in Parrish FL, then come see us here at PrimeHealth Urgent Care, our board-certified family medicine doctor Board Certified Providers can treat any kind of minor burn and provide bandages and pain relievers if necessary.
-For more information, please call us or book an appointment online.
+If you require minor burn treatment, then visit us at PrimeHealth Urgent Care, our board-certified family medicine doctor Board Certified Providers can treat any kind of minor burn and provide bandages and pain relievers if necessary.
+For more information, please contact us or book an appointment online.
 Walk-ins are welcome!
 We have convenient locations to serve you in Parrish, Bradenton, Sarasota, Lithia, Lehigh Acres, Estero, Port Charlotte, and Ellenton FL.

 What should I put on a burn?
 How do you treat burn blisters?